IBM/aspera-cli/docs/README.erb.md

 Where `<%=ph :package_id%>` is the identifier of the package to receive or `ALL` to receive all packages matching the query.
 Option `once_only` is supported, see below.

-To download only some files from the package, just add the path of the files on the command line: `[<%=ph :file%> ...]`, see option `sources`.
+To download only some files from the package, add the path of the files on the command line: `[<%=ph :file%> ...]`, see option `sources`.
-By default, all files in the package are downloaded, i.e. `.` is used as the file list.
+By default, all files in the package are downloaded, that is, `.` is used as the file list.

 ##### Option `package_folder`